davidgordon12/opal/README.md

 # Opal

 A handwritten Lexer, Parser and Compiler written in Rust.
-Compiles down to NASM assembly code.